sydneykimbell/TA-cis1051/README.md

 Program 1: Hardcode the states and capitals lists, using the data from capitals.txt as reference.
 Then ask the user to enter a state and print the respective capital.<br />
 Program 2: Read in the data from the file to create the states and capitals lists.
 Then use the same code from program 1 to ask the user to enter a state and print the respective capital.<br />
 Program 3: Read in the data from the file (like in program 2) and then create a game to quiz the user on states and capitals.
 First, ask the user if they want to be quizzes on states or capitals.
 Then, generate a random state/capital and continue until the user says to stop.

+### Lab 9 - Playing Cards
+Create a deck of cards, shuffle it, and take the first 5 cards.
+Create a series of tests to analyze the deck print out which of your functions return true (only one should return true).
+Then, print the cards from that hand.
+For extra credit, create 2 decks by shuffling and alternating to deal out a total of 10 cards (5 per hand).
+Analyze both hands and determine which one wins, based off of the rankings of poker hands (https://en.wikipedia.org/wiki/List_of_poker_hands#Hand-ranking_categories)